ITV News Meridian: February 2009 – September 2013

-Sangeeta Bhabra and Fred Dinenage were announced as lead presenters of the scaled back service.
-Both sub-regional editions utilise exactly the same presenter(s) and studio/set, therefore one of the two opt-outs – depending on the day's news – is pre-recorded 'as live' shortly before broadcast.
+Sangeeta Bhabra and Fred Dinenage were lead presenters of the scaled back service.
+Both sub-regional editions use the same presenter(s) and studio/set, therefore one of the two opt-outs – depending on the day's news – is pre-recorded 'as live' shortly before broadcast.

 In February 2010, the programme won the Royal Television Society's Award for Best Nations & Regions News Coverage.
 On Monday 14 January 2013, the news service was relaunched and rebranded as ITV News Meridian.

 September 2013 – present

 On 23 July 2013, proposals for a more localised Channel 3 news service were approved.

 ITV News Meridian extended the South and South East opt-out services by an extra five minutes during the half-hour 6pm programme, in addition to separate lunchtime and weekend bulletins for the two regions.

 A Thames Valley service was also reintroduced, consisting of a ten-minute opt out within the 6pm programme for the South and a late bulletin after News at Ten.
 The two late night bulletins are retained for the South and the South East, in addition to the new Thames Valley bulletin.

 The expanded sub-regional service launched on Monday 16 September 2013.
 The Head of News was Robin Britton.
 He previously launched Thames Valley Tonight and the West edition of Meridian Tonight.
 In September 2017 he was replaced by Alison Nice, a former content editor for ITV Meridian.